30012 North Cave Creek Road,

 2. Graft Material Placed

-3. Implants Placed
+3. Implant Placed

 There may be inadequate bone for implant placement if your tooth was removed many years ago and your bony ridge is extremely thin.
 In this case, a bone graft can be placed next to the thin bone and allowed to heal for up to six months.
 After the graft has fused to your pre-existing bone, the ridge will be re-entered and the implant placed.
 Bone grafting is usually a relatively comfortable office procedure.
 Many different bone-grafting materials are available, including your own bone.